IBM/car-auction-network-fabric-node-sdk/README.md

 1. User downloads IBM Blockchain Starter Plan connection profile and adds url/secret for Certificate Authority in the Node app
 2. User enrolls admin, and registers a user with the Certificate Authority
-3. User installs, instantiaties, and invokes carauction chaincode on the peer
+3. User installs, instantiates, and invokes carauction chaincode on the peer
 4. Ledger is updated, blocks are added to the Starter Plan service, and the response is sent to Node app.

 ## Included components